 Key Takeaways

-- Strength training is essential: Resistance exercise is significantly more effective than cardio for perimenopausal weight management
+- Strength training is essential: Resistance exercise is significantly more effective than cardio for menopause weight management

 - Protein needs increase: Aim for 1.6-2g protein per kilogram bodyweight to preserve muscle